 “It is only through ‘Contrology’ that this unique trinity of a balanced body, mind and spirit can be ever attained ” (Pilates, Miller.
 2000, p23).

-Specialised Pilates equipment can help provide support for those with injuries or medical conditions.
-In addition, the resistance from the apparatus can help challenge anyone’s body.
+Specialised Pilates equipment can help provide support for those with injuries or medical conditions as well as challenge the most advanced client.